rdfuhr/BusyBezier/README.txt

 Implemented Bezier curve evaluator, but got hung up because I was using self when I should have been using this.

 Next I will implement the derivative evaluator.

+The derivative evaluator has been implemented, next, I will implement the evaluators for the Bernstein basis functions, together with a binomial coefficient calculator.
+I will not necessarily try to be efficient.